KevinBoyette/AggreGator/README.md

 ## Usage

-Put a _.env_ in the project root and define these variable:
+Put a _.env_ in the project root and define these variables:

 - `TXN_PATH`: path to transactions directory (your data that you need to play with)
   - It's optional if you define a volume named txn where you'll have your transactions. `docker volume create txn`...
 But why, though?